mapleint/Temperature-monitor/README.md

     -Full on, raw no rubber arduino compatability

-# This software is lisenced under the GPLV3 license
+# This software is licensed under the GPLV3 license

 GNU GENERAL PUBLIC LICENSE
 Version 3, 29 June 2007